ScreamingSandals/BedWars/docs/config.md

 compass-enabled: true
 # should BedWars join the player to a random team when he joins the lobby?
 join-randomly-on-lobby-join: false
+# Should a wool block be given to the player when joining the lobby?
 add-wool-to-inventory-on-join: true
+# Prevent natural mob spawning in the arena world
+# (zombies, skeletons, etc.)
 prevent-spawning-mobs: true
+# Enable holograms above resource generators
+# Displays resource type and possibly countdown
 spawner-holograms: true
+# Disable merging of dropped resource items
+# true  = items stay separate
+# false = items stack together
 spawner-disable-merge: true
+# Prevent mob spawning within a specific radius around the lobby spawn
+# Value is measured in blocks
 prevent-lobby-spawn-mobs-in-radius: 16
+# Vertical offset of generator holograms (in blocks)
+# Adjust if holograms appear too high or too low
 spawner-holo-height: 0.25
+# Show countdown timer in generator holograms
+# true  = shows time until next resource spawn
 spawner-holograms-countdown: true
+# Allow players to take damage when outside the arena boundaries.
+# This includes falling into the void, walking past the arena border, etc.
+# True  = players take damage normally outside the arena and can die if they don't return quickly.
+# False = damage is handled differently, but players can still die in extreme cases (e.g., void fall).
 damage-when-player-is-not-in-arena: false
+# Remove unused target blocks (beds/anchors) automatically
+# Helps keep arena clean after rebuild
 remove-unused-target-blocks: true
+# Allow sand/gravel and similar blocks to fall naturally
 allow-block-falling: true
+# Enable giving predefined items at game start
 game-start-items: false
+# Enable giving predefined items on player respawn
 player-respawn-items: false
 # When game-start-items is enabled, the player is going to get all items listed in the following list.
 # Example: